Skip to main content

 • Medicaid

-Navigating coverage for care can feel overwhelming for caregivers.
+Navigating care coverage can feel overwhelming for caregivers.
 The Senior Health Insurance Program (SHIP) offers free, independent benefits counseling to Medicare beneficiaries and their caregivers.

 Call: (800) 252-8966; 711 (TRS)